Merchant navy officer?

 Progression to each rank within the Merchant Navy also allows individuals to gain nationally-recognised academic or vocational qualifications, in addition to the MCA certificates of competency.

 Colleges, universities and specialist training organisations provide training courses for serving Merchant Navy officers in areas such as safety legislation.
 Sponsorship may be available through shipping companies or through maritime training organisations.

-The Marine Society also offers a range of courses enabling you to continue your education whilst working.
-For example, they provide a distance learning route which enables you to top up your HND or foundation degree into a Bachelors degree, or for more senior officers with a Class 1 Certificate of Competency, to top up to a Masters degree.
+The Marine Society also offers a range of courses enabling you to continue your education while working.
+For example, they provide a distance learning route, which enables you to top up your HND or foundation degree into a Bachelors degree, or for more senior officers with a Class 1 Certificate of Competency, to top up to a Masters degree.